 Arrhythmogenic cardiomyopathy (ARVC)

-A change in the DSP, PKP2, DSG2, DSC2, JUP, or TMEM43 genes is associated with arrhythmogenic cardiomyopathy (ARVC).
-This is a rare, inherited heart disease.
+A change in certain genes is associated with arrhythmogenic right ventricular cardiomyopathy (or ARVC), a rare, inherited heart disease.

 An arrhythmia is an abnormal heart rhythm.
 Arrhythmias in ARVC can be severe enough to lead to cardiac arrest.
 Cardiac arrest is a sudden loss of heart function, breathing and consciousness.